Welcome Hoosiers to INGunOwners.com.

 What happens to my Lifetime LTCH if I move out of state?

 INGO member CountryBoy19 called the ISP and asked them.
 There are special provisions for military deployment as their residency may still technically be in Indiana, but for civilians, you notify the ISP of your new address and your license will be "deactivated".
-If you move back to Indiana, you can have it "re-activated" without going through the license process again.
+If you move back to Indiana, you can have it "re-activated" without going through the licensing process again.

 I heard that the lifetime LTCH won't be available anymore.
 Is this true?